wjgilmore/dreamfactory-book/docs/chapter10.md

 ---
 # Chapter 10.
 Production Best Practices

-While DreamFactory is already fairly fast, secure and maintenance free out of the box, there are quite a few modifications you can make to enhance your instance.
-We have broken these down into several categories to make focusing on individual features easier, almost as a checklist for optimal performance and maintenance.
+The DreamFactory platform is build atop the open source [Laravel](https://www.laravel.com) framework, which is not only an incredibly popular web framework thanks to its' pragmatic approach, fantastic documentation, and varied ecosystem, but it's also used in mission critical applications around the world.
+That said, while you're going to be satisfied with DreamFactory's out-of-the-box performance, there are a few modifications you can make to enhance your instance.
+In this chapter we'll enumerate different considerations, breaking down the suggestions by category.

 ## Performance